piercecohen1/AI-TTS/README.md

 You will first need to install the required libraries.
 You can install them using pip with the following command:
 `pip3 install -r requirements.txt`

 To use the program, you need to supply your ElevenLabs API key.
 You can obtain an API key by registering [here](https://elevenlabs.io).
-After obtaining your API key, you should set it as an environment variable named API_KEY.
+After obtaining your API key, you should set it as an environment variable named ELEVENLABS_API_KEY.

-**Follow these steps to set the API_KEY environment variable persistently (recommended):**
+**Follow these steps to set the ELEVENLABS_API_KEY environment variable persistently (recommended):**

 - On Linux or macOS:
   1. Open a terminal window.
-  2. Open your `.bashrc` file with your favorite text editor.
-For example: `nano ~/.bashrc`
+  2. Open your `.zshrc` file with your favorite text editor.
+For example: `nano ~/.zshrc`
-  3. Add the following line at the end of the file: `export API_KEY=your_api_key_here`
+  3. Add the following line at the end of the file: `export ELEVENLABS_API_KEY=your_api_key_here`
   4. Make sure to replace `your_api_key_here` with your actual API key.
   5. Save the changes and exit the text editor.
-  6. Run `source ~/.bashrc` in the terminal to load the changes.
+  6. Run `source ~/.zshrc` in the terminal to load the changes.

 - On Windows:
   1. Right-click on the Computer icon and select Properties.